 Adjunct Faculty – Nursing Instructors

-Moravian College invites applications for two adjunct instructors to supervise undergraduate bachelor’s students in their clinical experiences.
+Moravian College invites applications for adjunct instructors to supervise undergraduate baccalaureate students in their clinical experiences.
 The positions are for the fall semester, in both the traditional pre-licensure nursing major and in the accelerated post-baccalaureate program.
 Positions are open supervising students in a variety of clinical settings, on weekdays.

 These positions involve teaching on one or two clinical days weekly, plus possibly making patient/student assignments the day before clinical instruction.
-Other time will includes such responsibilities as conducting student conference meetings, collaborating with faculty and clinical colleagues for student placements, record keeping, grading reports, and school meetings.
+Other responsibilities include but are not necessarily limited to conducting student conference meetings, collaborating with faculty and clinical colleagues for student placements, record keeping, grading reports, and school meetings.

 All positions are subject to budget availability.
 (Moravian College will not sponsor applicants for this position for a U.S. work visa.)

-TO APPLY: Qualified candidates should send cover letter, curriculum vita, statement of teaching philosophy to Nursing@Moravian.edu.
+TO APPLY: Qualified candidates should send cover letter, curriculum vitae or resume, and statement of teaching philosophy to Nursing@Moravian.edu.
 The cover letter should describe the applicant’s qualifications for the position.
 Include 3 professional references with contact information.
 Applications are currently being reviewed.
 The subject line should state “Adjunct – Nursing Instructors.”

 Click here to learn more about the Nursing and Public Health Department!